rubyonjets/dynomite/README.md

 Field | Description
 --- | ---
 id | The partition_key.
 Defaults to the name `id` and can be changed.
-IE: `partition_key :myid` created_at | Automatically iniitally set when new items are created. updated_at | Automatically set when new items are updated.
+IE: `partition_key :myid` created_at | Automatically initially set when items are created. updated_at | Automatically set when new items are updated.

 ## Validations